October 02, 2020 5 min read

 In general, we recommend staying away from all purpose flour for your dog.
 It's not going to hurt them in small amounts, but it just doesn't have the nutritional value that you can get from other kinds of flour.

-They most certainly can, and that's why we use exclusively whole wheat flour in all of our Pupsicle Mixes.
+They most certainly can, and that's why we use exclusively whole wheat flour in all of our Pupsicle Mixes as well as our Baked Biscuit Mixes.
 Whole grains (like whole wheat) are packed with all kinds of things that are great for your pup - fiber, protein, vitamins and minerals.
 Whole wheat also contains antioxidants.

 The "whole" in whole wheat flour is key - whole grains are the good stuff that you want to give to your dog, so make sure that's what you're getting.
 Other flours, like all purpose flour, are also wheat flours, but they don't use the whole wheat kernel (the endosperm, bran and germ), which means they lack the benefits of true whole wheat flour.